tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/alarm-service.md

 # Alarm Service

-Alarm Service Dsl is a wrapper over alarm service module provided by csw.
+Alarm Service DSL is a wrapper over Alarm Service module provided by csw.
-You can refer a detailed documentation of Alarm Service provided by csw @extref[here](csw:services/alarm).
+You can refer a detailed documentation of Alarm Service provided by CSW @extref[here](csw:services/alarm).

-This dsl provides an API to set the severity of alarm.
+This DSL provides an API to set the severity of alarm.

 ## setSeverity

 This API sets alarm severity for alarm key to provided value and keeps refreshing it in the background with the interval of config value `csw-alarm.refresh-interval`.
-Default value for `csw-alarm.refresh-interval` config is _3 seconds_ which is configured in downstream csw alarm modules `reference.conf` file.
+Default value for `csw-alarm.refresh-interval` config is _3 seconds_ which is configured in downstream CSW alarm modules `reference.conf` file.

 `setSeverity` API requires user to provide `AlarmKey` and `AlarmSeverity`.